SageTheWizard/Like-Rabbits/Readme.md

 - Two premade enviorment (Standard and Snowy)
 - Three different special traits that will randomly mutate

+## Next To Be Added
+- Logging in order to clean up output
+- Multiple Generations without interaction
+- More Enviorments and Rabbits

 ## What Doesn't Work
 - Loading a previous Evolution
 - Custom Rabbits / Enviorments